puppetlabs/puppetlabs-postgresql/README.md

 ####`listen_addresses`
 This value defaults to `localhost`, meaning the postgres server will only accept connections from localhost.
 If you'd like to be able to connect to postgres from remote machines, you can override this setting.
 A value of `*` will tell postgres to accept connections from any remote machine.
 Alternately, you can specify a comma-separated list of hostnames or IP addresses.
 (For more info, have a look at the `postgresql.conf` file from your system's postgres package).

+####`port`
+This value defaults to `5432`, meaning the postgres server will listen on TCP port 5432.
+Note that the same port number is used for all IP addresses the server listens on.

 ####`ip_mask_deny_postgres_user`
 This value defaults to `0.0.0.0/0`.
 Sometimes it can be useful to block the superuser account from remote connections if you are allowing other database users to connect remotely.
 Set this to an IP and mask for which you want to deny connections by the postgres superuser account.
 So, e.g., the default value of `0.0.0.0/0` will match any remote IP and deny access, so the postgres user won't be able to connect remotely at all.
 Conversely, a value of `0.0.0.0/32` would not match any remote IP, and thus the deny rule will not be applied and the postgres user will be allowed to connect.